 Living and studying abroad can be one of the most challenging and rewarding experiences in a young person’s life.
-As a parent, you are naturally excited that your son or daughter will have the opportunity for tremendous academic and personal growth through this experience.
+As a parent, you are naturally excited that your student will have the opportunity for tremendous academic and personal growth through this experience.
 At the same time, we realize you also have concerns and questions about the challenges ahead.

 Studying abroad provides students with the opportunity to gain an international perspective on their chosen academic field or career path and to learn and practice important life skills — critical thinking, independence, flexibility, resilience, and the ability to interact and communicate across differences.